SamuEDL/Tools_SGIN_X10/README.md

 | Wifi             | sc2355  |

 Firmware Tested
-- Teclast M40 Pro M1A2 with the sgin X10 kernel
+- Teclast M40 Pro M1A2 with the sgin X10 kernel (The flashlight doesn't work).
+If the teclast stock kernel is used, the touch doesn't work.
+- Teclast M40 Pro M1A3 with the sgin X10 kernel (The flashlight doesn't work).
+If the teclast stock kernel is used, the touch doesn't work.

 ## Others: